etjoy82/Recursive-Intelligence-Expansion/README.md

 ### Additional Notable Mentions

-## 🧠 Emerging Researchers and Publications in Recursive Intelligence

 The field of recursive intelligence is rapidly evolving, with researchers and institutions worldwide contributing to its advancement.
 Below is a curated list of notable researchers and publications that have significantly influenced the understanding and development of recursive intelligence.

 ---